Byway (United Kingdom): Restricted byways

 A restricted byway may be waymarked with a plum or purple arrow.
+Currently over 11,500 separate restricted byways make up over 3,260 route miles in England and Wales.

 Nature and history of byways

 Some byways that have not been over-modernised retain traces of the aggers or ditches that originally ran along each side of the lane; good examples of this can be seen along the side of the Roman "Ermine Street" in Lincolnshire.
 By contrast, straight enclosure roads which were laid out between 1760 and 1840 run through the then newly enclosed lands with straight walls or hedges.